The Best 3 Day a Week Half Marathon Training Plan (For Busy or Injury-Prone Runners)

 A person running on a dirt road.

-With that said, a 3 day half marathon training program is typically just enough to cross this threshold to help provide the specificity in your training to help your body make the necessary physiological adaptations for running a half marathon.
+With that said, a 3-day training program is typically just enough to cross this threshold to help provide the specificity in your training to help your body make the necessary physiological adaptations for running a half-marathon.

-• The fact that you still have to cross-train, which means that you might not be saving as much time as you might think, particularly if you need to commute to and from a gym for cross-training workouts.
+• The fact that you still have to cross-train, meaning that you might not be saving as much time as you might think, particularly if you need to commute to and from a gym for cross-training workouts.

-• That is may not allow you to reach your full performance potential and set a PR, depending on your fitness level, experience level, and half marathon race goal.
+• It may not allow you to reach your full potential or set a PR, depending on your fitness and experience levels and your half-marathon race goal.

-Here are a few tips for the workouts you will find in this 12-week 3 day a week half marathon training plan:
+Here are a few tips for the workouts you will find in this 12-week plan:

 • Cross Training: Any form of non-running aerobic workout.
 Examples include cycling, swimming, rowing, elliptical, aqua jogging, and hiking.

 • Distance Run: Base-building run to improve your endurance.
-These should be run at a comfortable pace—something around a 7 out of 10 on a rate of perceived exertion scale or a heart rate around 70-75% of your maximum heart rate.
+These should be run at a comfortable pace, around a 3-4 on a rate of perceived exertion scale.

-• Long Run: Long endurance workouts to improve physical and mental stamina.
+• Long Run: Long endurance runs to improve physical and mental stamina.

-• Threshold Workout and Tempo Run: Run at a pace you can sustain all out for one hour.
+• Threshold Workout and Tempo Run: Run at a pace you can sustain all out for one hour, or at a 6 on the RPE scale.

 A person swimming in a lap pool.